Read Kate Nasser's Blog

 Submitted by: Deborah B.

-12. I called HP customer service about a new HP printer that wouldn’t interface with my Mac (even though the company swore it would easily work).
+12. I called computer printer company’s customer service about my new printer that wouldn’t interface with my computer even though the company swore it would easily work.
 After hours of being on hold and being told that I had obviously done something wrong or just couldn’t understand, the rep told me “Yeah, really not my problem, lady.”
-So I went to Apple.
+So I contacted the computer company.
 They figured out the problem – and were nice.

 Submitted by: Julie G.

-13. My favorite bad customer service response was “it is working as designed” after the support agent was able to duplicate (and agree with) an obvious bug/error in a popular word processing program.
+13. My favorite bad customer service response was “it is working as designed” after the support agent was able to duplicate an obvious bug/error in a popular word processing program.

 Submitted by: Tom M.

-14. “You should buy one of those bust reducing bras from Marks & Spencers.”
-This was in a clothing store said by one of the stick thin pre-pubescent staff.
+14. “You should buy one of those bust reducing bras from (another company).”
+This was said by one of the stick thin pre-pubescent staff in the clothing store I was in.
 This is customer service?
 I don’t think so!

 Submitted by: Emma C.